Our Future Path! A plan for a better world!

 Introduction

 In our Declaration of Independence, our forefathers stated that we wanted “life, liberty and the pursuit of happiness”, which they deemed to be among our unalienable rights.
-Unfortunately, there is no person, group or government that can truly guaranty us these rights.
-All we can do is to create the best environment for protecting these rights from people who might try to take them away from us.
-The way that we do this is by creating the appropriate laws to tell people what would be considered right and wrong actions, and then by trying our best to enforce these laws.
-Legislative issues are those that deal with the creation and passage of these laws.
+Unfortunately, there is no person, group or government that can truly guarantee us these rights.
+All we can do is to create the best environment for protecting these rights from individuals and groups who might try to take them away from us.

-In order for a government to do its job of protecting its citizens, it needs money to fund itself, its enforcement agencies and the military.
-Therefore, each level of government must have a set of tax laws that specify how they plan to raise this money.
-Usually, they will collect it through some combination of taxes, levies, fees and fines.
-Of course, deciding who will pay and how much they will pay is a complicated balancing act.
+Deciding who will pay and how much they will pay is a complicated balancing act.
 A government needs to bring in enough money to operate while not overburdening its citizens.
-Of course, determining how much money a government needs in order to operate effectively is dependent on both how much protection its citizens want and how much they are willing to pay for that protection.
+Of course, determining how much money a government needs to operate effectively is dependent on both how much protection its citizens want and how much they are willing to pay for that protection.

 History